-Jewish Child & Family Services(JCFS), offers an 1850-hour (minimum), APA Accredited* one-year, pre-doctoral internship in professional psychology to qualified graduate students from clinical or counseling psychology programs.
-The primary goal of the JCFS internship program is to prepare interns for future clinical practice as entry-level professional psychologists who can work competently with children, adolescents, and families.
-The educational philosophy of the JCFS psychology internship program is based on a Practitioner-Developmental-Apprentice model.
+JCFS Chicago, offers an 1850-hour (minimum), APA Accredited* one-year, JCFS Chicago internship in clinical psychology to qualified graduate students from clinical or counseling psychology programs.
+The primary goal of the JCFS Chicago internship program is to prepare interns for future clinical practice as entry-level professional psychologists who can work competently with children, adolescents, and families.
+The educational philosophy of the JCFS Chicago psychology internship program is based on a Practitioner-Developmental-Apprentice model.
 This model is based on a training mission emphasizing direct clinical practice consistent with the tradition of professional psychology training in the United States (practitioner), facilitating the transition from intern to professional psychologist (developmental), and providing consistent guidance for quality clinical service delivery, as well as, personal and professional growth (apprentice).
 Taken together, each of these categories builds upon an intern’s prior training in psychology and provides a training experience that is sequential, cumulative, and graded in complexity.

-At the core of the JCFS mission is service delivery.
+At the core of the JCFS Chicago mission is service delivery.
 In addition, professional psychology training emphasizes direct clinical work.
-Therefore, clinical practice is the primary medium that fosters the educational and professional growth of interns while they are at JCFS.
-The primary focus and purpose of the JCFS internship program is to assure breadth, as well as quality of training in regards to an array of professional practices.
+Therefore, clinical practice is the primary medium that fosters the educational and professional growth of interns while they are at JCFS Chicago.
+The primary focus and purpose of the JCFS Chicago internship program is to assure breadth, as well as quality of training in regards to an array of professional practices.

-For more information regarding doctoral-level training opportunities in Clinical Psychology (PhD/PsyD only), please contact Alysa Slay, Psy.D., Director of Psychological Services.
+For more information regarding doctoral-level training opportunities in Clinical Psychology (PhD/PsyD only), please contact Alysa Slay, Psy.D., Senior Director of Outpatient Behavioral Health Services.